Boynton Health is looking for passionate, enthusiastic students to become Health Advocates.

 - Yudof Hall

 - Argyle House

 - The Bridges

 - University Village

 - The Venue

 If you are interested in serving as a Health Advocate for your fraternity or sorority, please contact Julie at [email protected] for more information.

-The application deadline is August 12, 2022, but we recommend you apply early!
-We will consider applicants on a rolling basis.
+The application deadline is March 10, 2023, but we recommend you apply early!

-Health Advocate position decisions will be communicated by August 19, 2022.
+Selection decisions will be communicated by April 10, 2023.